 Advances in the technology to product graphics of fictional characters, making them human and avoiding the ubiquitous “Uncanny Valley” go a long way towards enabling readers to identify with characters.

-Making books come to life with tech
+Making books come to life with technology

 Technological advances in Computer Generated Imagery (CGI) visual effects, Special effects (FX), Virtual Reality (VR), 3D imagery and humanlike machines with Artificial Intelligence (AI) have all contributed to making non-human or fictional characters come off the page and start to resemble real people.